AriFordsham/GHCWiki/linear-types/examples.md

 ```

 Such representations are typically functionals, and thus do not consume memory.
 One eventually gets code which is guaranteed to be 'fused'.
-For instance, in the following example from Lippmeier et al. [ http://benl.ouroborus.net/papers/2016-polarized/dpdf-FHPC2016-preprint.pdf](http://benl.ouroborus.net/papers/2016-polarized/dpdf-FHPC2016-preprint.pdf), neither the source nor the sink represent data in memory.
+For instance, in the following example from Lippmeier et al., neither the source nor the sink represent data in memory.

 ```
 copySetP::[FilePath]->[FilePath]->IO()copySetP srcs dsts =do